Battle of Talas

-The Battle of Talas (怛羅斯戰役 (Dáluósī Zhànyì); معركة نهر طلاس) was an armed confrontation between the Abbasid Caliphate along with the Tibetan Empire against the Tang dynasty in 751.
+The Battle of Talas (怛羅斯戰役 (Dáluósī Zhànyì); معركة نهر طلاس) was an armed confrontation between the Abbasid Caliphate along with the Tibetan Empire against the Tang dynasty and its allies in 751.
 In July of that year, the Tang and Abbasid armies clashed at the Talas River over control of the regions surrounding the Syr Darya.
 The Tang army under Gao Xianzhi was defeated by the Abbasid army under Ziyad ibn Salih and Karluk mercenaries.
 Sources differ on whether the Karluks defected to the Abbasids or if they were Abbasid allies from the start.
-According to Arabic sources, the defeat marked the end of Tang westward expansion in Transoxiana.
+The defeat marked the end of Tang influence in Transoxiana and halted Tang westward expansion.

 After the battle, the caliph dispatched an envoy to the emperor, who arrived in December 752 to negotiate the restoration of diplomatic relations.
-After reconciling with the Abbasids, the Tang reconquered Gilgit.
-With the An Lushan rebellion in 755, Abbasid influence and control west of the Pamir Mountains was able to spread without opposition from the Tang government, which redeployed all available military forces back into China's interior in order to suppress the rebellion.
 Chinese prisoners captured at Talas in 751 are said to have introduced papermaking to the peoples of West Asia, although this account is disputed by several findings.